Quantum Information Scrambling in Quantum Many-body Scarred Systems: Introduction

-Quantum many-body scars, as a new thermalization class in many-body dynamics, possess the potential to exhibit different information spreading behaviours from the former two cases.
-Despite previous extensive studies of quantum many-body scars from various perspectives \cite{Choi2019emergent,Ho2019periodic,Michailidis2020Slow,Turner2021Correspondence,Chattopadhyay2020quantum,Maskara2021discrete,Mukherjee2020Collapse,Moudgalya2018Exact,Moudgalya2018Entanglement,Schecter2019Weak,Khemani2019Signatures,Moudgalya2020eta,Mark2020eta,Desaules2021Proposal,Scherg2021Observing,Langlett2021Hilbert,Moudgalya2021Quantum,Lee2020Exact,Jeyaretnam2021Quantum,Lin2020Slow,Surace2021Exact,Shem2021Fate,Huang2021Stability,Surace2021Quantum,Ren2021Quasisymmetry,langlett2021rainbow,yao2021quantum}, the explorations of quantum information scrambling in quantum many-body scarred systems are still lacking hitherto.
-Here, we apply the out-of-time-ordered correlator (OTOC) and Holevo information as measures to study this problem.
-The exact diagonalization (ED) and an efficient matrix-product-operator (MPO) method \cite{xu2020accessing,Zhang2021Anomalous} are used to conduct extensive numerical calculations.
-We find that both the OTOC and Holevo information exhibit a linear light cone and periodic revival dynamics inside the light cone for initial states within the scarred subspace, displaying distinct features from the ETH and MBL cases [see a sketch in Fig. \ref{fig:illustration}(b)].
+In this paper, we apply the out-of-time-ordered correlator (OTOC) and Holevo information as measures to study this problem.
+We find that both the OTOC and Holevo information exhibit a linear light cone and periodic revival dynamics inside the light cone for initial states within the scarred subspace, displaying distinct features from the ETH and MBL cases [Fig. \ref{fig:illustration}(b)].
 Moreover, the persistent oscillations will disappear and the information propagation speed will increase once we choose generic high-energy initial states.
-In order to explain the linear light cone structure for the scarred case, we provide a perturbation-type calculation in the interaction picture based on a phenomenological model proposed in \cite{Choi2019emergent}.
-Finally, we propose an experimental measurement protocol for the OTOC and Holevo information dynamics in the Rydberg-atom quantum simulators, and numerically identify the measurable signatures using experimental parameters.
+The periodic oscillations of OTOCs and Holevo information signify unusual breakdown of quantum chaos and persistent backflow of quantum information.
+Due to the action of interleaved operators, the dynamics of OTOCs and Holevo information actually involve both the scarred subspace and the thermal eigenstate bath.
+We emphasize that their dynamics can not be readily deduced from the eigenstate decomposition of initial states, thus distinguishing our work from the previous literature \cite{Turner2018weak,Turner2018quantum,Serbyn2021quantum}.
+In order to explain the linear light cone structure, we further provide a perturbation-type calculation in the interaction picture based on a phenomenological model proposed in \cite{Choi2019emergent}.
+Finally, we propose an experiment with Rydberg atoms to observe the predicted exotic OTOC and Holevo information dynamics, and numerically identify the measurable signatures using experimental parameters.